jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-07-10-gear-2019/index.md

 ![RunCam 5](gear-2019-22.jpg)

 > RunCam 5 is pretty awesome, especially having in mind it costs only \$99.
-Stay tuned for an upcoming review on the blog or [subscribe to FPVTIPS on YouTube][59] for the video review.
+[Read the full review and setup guide][60] or [subscribe to FPVTIPS on YouTube][59] for the upcoming video review.
+In addition you can watch this [RunCam 5 vs RunCam Split 2 comparison video][61] or this [playlist showcasing all of RunCam 5's different resolution settings][62].

 ### 🔨 <span id="tools" class="offset-top-nav">Tools</span>